-Activity logs
+Activity Logs

-Activity logs that fulfilled the ethical criteria were completed by nine (36%) of the NHSEYF members aged between 15 and 22 years.
-Of the respondents 44% (n=4) were male and 56% (n=5) were female, 78% (n=7) were still in education and four had other additional roles and responsibilities either paid (22%; n=2) or volunteer (22%; n=2).
-Six respondents were involved in other organisations as well as the NHSEYF including hospital committees, UK Youth Parliament and the Council for Disabled Children.
+Activity Logs, that fulfilled the ethical criteria, were completed by nine (36%) of the NHSEYF members (15-22 years of age).
+44%(n=4) of the respondents were male and 56% (n=5) were female; 77%(n=7) were still in education; four had other additional roles and responsibilities, either paid (22%; n=2) or volunteer (22%; n=2).
+Six respondents were involved in other organisations as well as the NHSEYF including: Hospital committees, UK Youth Parliament; the Council for Disabled Children.

-The respondents undertook a total of 61 activities during the three-month data collection timeframe (Figure 2).
-Most activities took between one and three hours.
-Those that took less than an hour were all concerned with telephone calls and/or email communication.
-Of the activities 45% took place in the home environment and other settings including: youth centres, public places, conferences, residential or educational locations.
-The total cost of all the activities was £598; those undertaken at home were listed as not costing anything.
-Young people did not claim any expenses for, for example, computer or telephone use.
-Costs of more than £100 were for conference attendance and those of less than £100 were related to travel expenses.
+The respondents undertook a total of sixty-one activities during the three month data collection timeframe (Figure 2).
+Most activities took between one to three hours.
+Those that were less than an hour were all concerned with telephone calls and/or email communication.
+45% of activities took place in the home environment, other settings included: Youth centres, public places, conferences, residential or educational locations.
+The total cost of all of the activities was £598.00; those undertaken at home were listed as not costing anything (young people did not claim any expenses for, for example, computer or telephone usage).
+Costs of over £100 were for conference attendance; the activities that were less than £100.00 were related to travel expenses.